 Acrylic is a prolific static generator.
 The back-and-forth motion of wiping an acrylic surface creates positive and negative surface charges that attract and hold small particles.

 The resulting static cling makes it difficult to remove contaminants from the charged surfaces without the use of ionizing equipment or frequent cleaning with special anti-static solutions.
-Variations in the surface charges can lead to unpred
+Variations in the surface charges can

 Biological Safety Level (BSL) is a biocontainment designation system with requirements intended to protect personnel from potentially harmful pathogenic exposure in a research or manufacturing environment.